-Here’s the switch: If you don’t mind the flavor of canned green chilis, then you can make this chili entirely in the slow cooker.
-I’m not a fan of the flavor or texture of canned green chilis so I roast my own.
+Here’s the switch: If you don’t mind the flavor of canned green chiles, then you can make this chili entirely in the slow cooker.
+I’m not a fan of the flavor or texture of canned green chiles so I roast my own.
 Your choice.

-If you do decide to roast your own chilis, here’s an easy method: preheat your broiler, line a rimmed baking sheet with foil and arrange 8 Anaheim chilis in a single layer.
-Broil chilis for 12 to 15 minutes, flipping them half-way through.
+If you do decide to roast your own chiles, here’s an easy method: preheat your broiler, line a rimmed baking sheet with foil and arrange 8 Anaheim chiles in a single layer.
+Broil chiles for 12 to 15 minutes, flipping them half-way through.
 After resting in a covered container for about 15 minutes, it’s a cinch to remove their skin, stems and seeds.

 I can’t wait for you try this, the texture of the chicken will knock you out!
 It comes out ultra tender, flavorful and moist.
 Combine that with how all of the flavors dance and meld as they cook together and I predict that this will become your go-to White Chicken Chili recipe too.

 - Mexican Cornbread (A perfect side for this chili!)

 - Green Chile Chicken Enchiladas (This one is a house favorite – made with Slow Cooker Pulled Chicken and Homemade Green Enchilada Sauce.)

 - Carne Asada (We make this all summer long.
 Super versatile!)

 White Chicken Chili

 - 1 tablespoon cumin